 Looking for cold weather fun for the kids?
-When winter finally arrives in the Capital Region, there are always plenty of outdoor activities to discover, including alpine skiing at local resorts and ice skating at the Empire Skate Plaza.
+During winter in the Capital Region, there are plenty of outdoor activities to experience, including downhill skiing at popular ski resorts and snowshoeing in the woods.

-However, as you know, winter presents a few different risks than during other times of the year.
-From frigid temperatures to thin ice, learn about how you can ensure your kids have fun this season and stay safe.
+However, as you know, winter presents a few different risks compared to other times of the year.
+From frigid temperatures to thin ice, learn about how you can ensure your kids have fun and stay safe this season.

 Keeping the Kids Warm